What is a mole?

 Mole removal surgery is typically successful and you will not require any further treatment.
 However, there is a chance that you will need additional surgery if the mole starts to grow back.
 You might also need extra tests or treatment if cancer cells are found when the mole is tested.
 For example, a larger area of skin may need to be removed and tested if there is a possibility that some cancerous skin cells have been left behind.

 You can use your private medical insurance or pay for your Mole Removal treatment.
-We offer competitive, fixed price packages as well as the ability to spread your cost with the option of 0% finance.
+We offer competitive, fixed price packages as well as the ability to spread the cost of your treatment over a number of months.
 If you are using your health insurance, please contact your insurer first for approval and let them know you’d like to be treated at One Ashford Hospital

 Why One Ashford Hospital